zenml-io/zenml/docs/book/stack_components/introduction.md

 ## Stacks

 In ZenML, this is where the concept of stacks comes into play.
 It

-The base abstractions of ZenML.

 Short description of what stacks, stack components and flavors mean

-The aim of this document...

 ### List of different types of components